Everything you need to know about obtaining a catering license in San Diego, California — requirements, costs, timeline, and application process.

 You may also need to complete registration with the California Secretary of State at sos.ca.gov.

 File your catering license application with the San Diego city clerk or licensing department.
-Many California municipalities now accept online applications.
+Many California municipalities now accept online applications, which can shave a week off processing time.

 Submit payment of $210–$1400 (typical range for San Diego).
-Fees may vary based on your business type and size.
+Fees may vary based on your business type, size, and the specific license tier you're applying for.

 Processing typically takes 2-6 weeks in San Diego.
-As a major metro, expect potential delays during peak periods.
+As a major metro, expect potential delays during peak permit-renewal seasons.

 Catering License holders in California are required to carry proper business insurance.
 Compare quotes from top providers.